 The funds raised are restricted to cover the costs involved with supplying Assistance Dogs to survivors of the Boston Marathon bombings.
 A NEADS Assistance Dog will bring these survivors renewed independence and connection.

-"For many years now, our office has partnered with NEADS by hosting young service dogs in training.
-We are grateful to those donors who have agreed to fund service dogs for victims of the marathon bombings and look forward to working with NEADS to identify appropriate homes for these incredible animals."
+"For many years now, our office has partnered with NEADS by hosting young Service Dogs in training.
+We are grateful to those donors who have agreed to fund Service Dogs for victims of the marathon bombings and look forward to working with NEADS to identify appropriate homes for these incredible animals."

-Massachusetts Attorney General Martha Coakley
+Former Massachusetts Attorney General Martha Coakley

-"The value and impact that our service dogs provide to those in need is immeasurable.
+"The value and impact that our Service Dogs provide to those in need is immeasurable.
 We are happy to offer our help, and hope that by establishing this fund, Marathon bombing survivors receive the independence, comfort and companionship our dogs provide."

 Gerry DeRoche, Chief Executive Officer of NEADS